Guojie Zhong

 prof_pic.jpg

-Prior to Columbia, I got my B.S. in Integrated Science Program at Peking University with training mostly in biology, statistics and computer science.
-I joined Dr. Zemin Zhang’s Lab for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interaction from single cell genomics data, see project CSOmap.
+Prior to Columbia, I earned my B.S. in the Integrated Science Program at Peking University with training primarily in biology, statistics, and computer science.
+I was privileged to work in Dr. Zemin Zhang’s Lab for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interactions from single-cell genomics data.

-I enjoy playing fingerstyle guitar and badminton in my free time, which both require a balance of power and control.
+In my free time, I enjoy playing fingerstyle guitar and badminton, both of which require a balance of power and control.

 selected publications